 '''

 [xcatdb]

 Driver = DB2

+DATABASE = xcatdb

 '''

-3. Put the instancename and password for xcatdb database on the root's home directory so that user root will not have to specify them when accessing the database through ODBC.
-The DATABASE, instancename and PASSWORD must match was put in the /etc/xcat/cfgloc file. vi ~/.odbc.ini chmod 0600 .odbc.ini
+3. Put the xcatadmin id and password for xcatdb database on the root's home directory so that user root will not have to specify them when accessing the database through ODBC.
+The DATABASE, USER and PASSWORD must match was put in the /etc/xcat/cfgloc file.

+'''

+vi ~/.odbc.ini

+'''